-(4) $$EMP{it} - EMP{it} = \alpha \cdot ENROLL{it} + \beta \cdot ENTRY{it} + \varepsilon{it}$$
+(4) $$EMP{it} - EMP{it} = \alpha \cdot ENROLL{it} + \beta \cdot ENTRY{it} + \varepsilon{it}.$$

 Employment (EMP) is a dichotomous variable equal to one for individuals with observed earnings in the quarter.
-Here \widehat{EMP}{tt} is estimated in equations paralleling (1) and (2) above.
+Here \widehat{EMP}{it} is estimated following the structure of Equations 1 and 2 above.
 We estimate the model as a linear probability model.

-As a way to incorporate the possibility that individuals may have left Missouri (and Kansas) and thus have no UI earnings, we have fitted the above employment model on a sample that omits quarters if we observe no employment for an extended period through the end of our earnings data.
+To account for the possibility that individuals may have left Missouri and Kansas and thus have no UI earnings, we have fitted the above employment model on a sample that omits quarters if we observe no employment for an extended period through the end of our earnings data.
 In particular, if we observe no earnings in quarter 30 (or the last quarter for which earnings data are available, if earlier), and the continuous string of quarters with no earnings subsequent to initial enrollment is at least 10 quarters in length, we omit this string of quarters from the analysis.
-Grogger (2012) recommends this approach, while acknowledging the limitations.
+Grogger (2012) recommends this approach while acknowledging the limitations.
 Most of our discussion will focus on earnings conditional on employment.